JadavAnand-dev/Apparel-Recommendation/README.md

 U3's recommendations came from behaviour of similar users as he purchased I1.
 This is Collobarative filtering.
 But, Amazon doesnt provide users data, so we are not going to do collobarative filtering.
 Instead we use content based.

 Plan of Attack

 These are the steps we follow during this project.

-Data aquisition
+1.Data aquisition
-Data Cleaning
+2.Data Cleaning
-Text Processing (NLP)
+3.Text Processing (NLP)
 We solve this problem with both Text based and Image based.
 4. Text based product recommendation - Bag of Words - Term frequency-Inverse document frequency (TF-IDF) - Word2Vec - Avg W2V - TF-IDF weighted W2V

-Image based product recommendation
+5.Image based product recommendation
 Using CNN deep learning techniques
-A/B testing.
+6.A/B testing.

+Steps:

 1. Data Aquisition:
 We can use Amazon's Product Advertising API, and get the required data.
 We took womens tops as the dataset .
 It consists of 183000 datapoints, having 19 features each.